-Every hardware engineer is familiar with traditional design reviews.
-In the past, it made a lot of sense to gather a group of people in a room, stare at a projector screen, and manually walk through the schematics and PCB layout.
+Every hardware engineer is familiar with traditional design review.
+In the past, it made sense to gather a group of people in a room, staring at a projector screen, and manually walk through the schematics and PCB layout.
 Every person has a chance to voice their input and create action items.

-The downside to this is that reviews could only happen during time slots when everyone or as many people as possible are available.
-It also only allows for one person to comment at a time, and while they are commenting, no one else can be looking through the design and offer their own review actions.
+The downside to this is that reviews could only happen during time slots when everyone is available.
+It also only allows for one person to comment at a time, preventing others to look through the design and offer their own review actions.
 It also follows along the narration of the presenter, meaning if someone has a particular specialty or is interested in a specific sub-circuit, they have to wait until that part of the walkthrough.
-It also means that if the narrator doesn’t cover something, it can get missed.
+This means that if the narrator doesn’t cover something, it can get missed.
 Old-style reviews are useful, but they leave a lot of potential bugs and stones unturned.

 Git design reviews, also known as a “pull request”, allow for asynchronous reviews.
 You can still have a formal meeting and track changes externally, but before everyone meets, you have a chance to circulate the design.
 Many of the design issues can be resolved before stepping foot in a meeting room.
 Because the review is virtual, you can invite more people to the meeting.
 Domain experts like mechanical, manufacturing, and test engineers can be invited to more reviews and not worry about schedule conflicts.
 Reviewers also get more time to review and get to work at their own pace.
 Instead of many people sharing an hour or two, with mono focus, each team member can review the features of the design where they are experts and defer to others’ expertise on sub-circuits where they are not.